SamG101-Developer/SPP-Primer-2/Writerside/topics/14-2-STL-Structure.md

 The STL is split into 4 layers:
 1. Core Layer
-2. Platform Abstraction Layer
-3. Foundation Layer
+2. Foundation Layer
-4. Extended Layer
+3. Extended Layer

 ### Core Layer